microsoft/FluidFramework/BREAKING.md

 If the size of a batch is larger than 614kb, the ops will be compressed.
 After upgrading to this version, if batches exceed the size threshold, the runtime will produce a new type of op with the compression properties.
 To be able to open a document which contains this type of op, the runtime version needs to be at least `client_v2.0.0-internal.2.3.0`.
 Older clients will close with assert `0x3ce` and will not be able to open the documents until they upgrade.

+More information about op compression can be found [here](./packages/runtime/container-runtime/src/opLifecycle/README.md).

 # 2.0.0-internal.4.0.0

 ## 2.0.0-internal.4.0.0 Upcoming changes